Initial Appearance Court (In-Custody)

 return to top

-Bond Forfeiture Hearings are conducted to determine if a bond should be forfeited or exonerated.
+Bond Forfeiture Hearings are conducted to determine if a bond should be forfeited, restored, or exonerated due to some violation of release

 If the bond is exonerated, the Clerk of Court will return those funds to the bond poster, which could be an individual or a bonding company.